isomerpages/moe-dunmansec/_our-dunman-experience/ELIXiR/Sec 1 Programme.md

 description: ""
 third_nav_title: ELIXiR
 ---
 ### Programmes and Activities

 <b><u>Explore Science - Secondary 1 Programme</u></b>

-In Secondary 1, students get to embark on an exciting journey of exploring various disciplines of Science.
-These programmes are designed to spark their interest in Science and also to learn Science in a fun and engaging way!
+<p style="text-align: justify;">In Secondary 1, students get to embark on an exciting journey of exploring various disciplines of Science.
+These programmes are designed to spark their interest in Science and also to learn Science in a fun and engaging way!</p>

 <u>Term 1</u>